 The Board has adopted the code of conduct of Centuria which applies to the directors and employees and sets out how CPFL expects directors and employees to conduct themselves.
 The code of conduct sets expectations for the maintenance of standards of honesty, integrity, care, diligence and fair dealing by directors and employees in the performance of their duties and responsibilities in relation to the Fund.
-A copy of the code of conduct is available on the Fund’s website.
+You can download the code of conduct.

 Risk management policy

 CPFL has adopted a risk management policy and framework which assists CPFL to achieve the Fund’s objectives through thorough and competent strategic decision making.
 Through the risk management policy and framework, CPFL’s risk management internal control system incorporates the guidelines described in the Australian/New Zealand Standard on Risk Management (AS/NZS ISO 31000:2009).
 The Board has ultimate responsibility for overseeing the risk management framework and for approving and monitoring compliance with the framework.
 CPFL’s risk management process requires Centuria’s senior management team to regularly appraise the risks relating to the operation and activities of the Fund.
 In addition, CPFL’s risk management process also comprises a formal comprehensive risk review.
 Centuria’s senior management team will measure the risks which have been identified, rate and prioritise them in terms of their impact on the Fund.
 The implementation of mitigating controls for key risks will be a priority and risk management weaknesses will be remedied as soon as practical or possible.
 Results of the annual review will be provided to the Board and relevant sub-committees for review.
 Download CPFL’s risk management framework.

 Other committees recommended by the ASX Guidelines that are not appropriate for the Fund